No club can function without a "committed" committee, so please meet your Committee for 2021/22:

-Kirsty Mackenzie made her EFR race debut by passing out just after crossing the finish line of the EMF 10k 2017.
+Kirsty made her EFR race debut by passing out just after crossing the finish line of the EMF 10k 2017.
 All was well though: she managed to stop her watch first.
 Since then she's become famous for pulling out amazing times on new distances with no training (occasionally hungover), and organising impromptu short notice social events, and supporting absolutely anyone through absolutely anything.

 Learn to Run Officer